bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

 4) Generate a reference genome mappability file \*
 5) Generate a reference genome GC content file
 6) Calculate tumor and normal depth
 7) Identify heterozygous germline positions in the normal
-8) Call CNAs with Titan

-\* Because this step takes about an hour, we're going to copy the results from the command for the sake of time.
+\* Because this step takes about an hour, we're going to use pre-generated results for the sake of time.

+We will wait to run Titan, the final step in our CNA analysis, until tomorrow so we can spend more time discussing how it works.

+---

 First let's set up our working folder and create an environment variable to help navigate our paths.
 We're also going to make a folder to hold our logs and errors for our processes in a separate folder called "jobs"